Terms of Business

 (a) We may change our fee scale from time to time.
 Rates quoted to you remain in force until the next 31 December or 30 June (whichever is sooner).
 We may increase our fees for any work performed after these dates.

-(b) Notwithstanding 10.5(a), we reserve the right to change our rates outside these dates if there is a change in the circumstances under which fees were originally quoted to you.
+(b) Notwithstanding 10.5(a), we reserve the right to change our rates and fees outside these dates if there is a change in the circumstances under which fees were originally quoted to you.

-(c) If we change our fees in accordance with clause 10.5(a) or 10.5(b), we will provide you with written notice.
-If you do not agree to the change in fees, you may terminate this agreement in accordance with clause 14.1(b).
-If you agree to the change in fees, or send in work following our notice to you, or if we do not hear from you within 30 days of providing you with such notice, the change in fees will be deemed as accepted by you.
+(c) If we change our fees in accordance with clause 10.5(a) or 10.5(b), we will provide you with 30 days’ written notice.
+If you do not agree to the change in rates or fees, you may terminate this agreement in accordance with clause 14.1(b).
+If you agree to the change in rates or fees, or send in work or accept delivery of services from us after 30 days following our notice to you, the change in fees will be deemed as accepted by you.

 (d) Your obligation to pay us the fees and expenses arises at the commencement of the Contract after which you will be issued an invoice(s).
 Fees and expenses will be invoiced monthly and are payable within 14 days of the invoice date.
 Where an amount for GST is stated to be a component of the fees and expenses, our invoice will be a compliant “tax invoice” for GST purposes.

-10.6 We may charge interest on amounts which are overdue by more than a month at a rate capped at 10%, except for any Audit, Review or Other Assurance engagement.
+10.6 We may charge interest on amounts which are overdue by more than a month at a rate capped at the then applicable cash rate set by the Reserve Bank of Australia, except for any Audit, Review or Other Assurance engagement.
 If your account remains unpaid and there is no satisfactory explanation for non-payment we may:

 10.8 If you dispute all or part of an invoice, you (and Findex) agree to seek to resolve the dispute under clause 14.5.
 If you dispute part of an invoice, you agree to pay the undisputed part of the invoice as and when it is or becomes due and payable.